-The moon will appear larger, brighter and reddish-orange for some skygazers later this month when a total lunar eclipse occurs during a blue moon and a so-called supermoon, in what scientists say is a rare occurrence.
+The moon will appear larger, brighter and reddish-orange for some skygazers early Wednesday, when a total lunar eclipse occurs during a blue moon and a so-called supermoon, in what scientists say is a rare occurrence.

 “A lot of things are happening at once,” Petro said.
 “It’s a cool event.”

 The last time this cosmic coincidence occurred was 35 years ago, according to Ernest Wright, a programmer in the Scientific Visualization Studio at NASA’s Goddard Space Flight Center.
 While some reports say such a sky show hasn’t happened for more than 150 years, Wright and Fred Espenak, a famed eclipse expert and retired NASA astrophysicist, said the last total lunar eclipse during a super blue moon was on Dec.
 30, 1982.

 Here’s what else to know about the upcoming total lunar eclipse, supermoon and blue moon.